 - The FBI now recommends requiring a password change only when the use case requires a change.
 They discovered, after extensive research, passwords with 90 days or shorter lifecycles present more risk as users find ways to keep track of new passwords.

-- User awareness training: Security awareness training is an ongoing education process that teaches employees about a how to identify and report possible security threats.
-This typically includes phishing and other social engineering attacks, identifying malware behaviors, and better understanding IT policies and procedures.
+- User awareness training: Security awareness training is an ongoing education process that teaches employees about how to identify and report possible security threats.
+This typically includes phishing and other social engineering attacks, identifying malware behaviors, and a better understanding of IT policies and procedures.

 According to the World Economic Forum, cyber attacks are perceived as the #2 global risk of concern to business leaders in advanced economies, second only to fiscal crises.
 To truly secure their data and critical infrastructure from existing and emergent cyber threats, manufacturers should determine whether their current network architecture will support their mission strategies.
 According to a Cisco Cybersecurity Report 2020, 89% of respondents said their executive leadership still considers security a high priority.
 The shift toward borderless network security is already well underway, which is why Certitude Security™ is dedicated to helping manufacturers develop stronger, more reliable cybersecurity practices.
 To be uninformed, is to be at the mercy of others.
 To learn more, visit the Certitude Security™ website or schedule a conversation with a team member who is understanding and not judgmental.